tmlye/mediator/_posts/2015-04-04-western-sahara.md

 We leave Marrakech quite late, as we bought some supplies.
 The highway to Agadir is not cheap, but quick.
 I enjoy the feeling of making progress.
-After quite some time, we're moving towards a new country, new landscapes and a new climate.
+After quite some time, we're finally moving towards a new country, new landscapes and a new climate.
 Morocco has become too familiar to us and it's starting to get boring.
 After spending the day driving, we reach Tiznit.
 It's a small town.